-Study of Western music beginning in ancient Greece and continuing through the Baroque.
-Study includes eearly music, middle ages, Renaissance, Baroque and the various aspects of style analysis as exemplified in the works of the major composers of each period.
+Study of Western music beginning in ancient Greece, continuing through the Baroque, the Classical period and continuing to present day.
+Study includes early music, middle ages, Renaissance, Baroque, Classical, Romantic, and twentieth century music and the various aspects of style and genres exemplified in the works of the major composers of each period.
 Three hours of lecture per week.